mcfwalker/qwkshot/docs/archive/DEVELOPMENT_ROADMAP_v1.md

 4. Implement user suggestions

 ## Conclusion
 This roadmap provides a structured approach to improving and expanding the Modern 3D Viewer application.
 By prioritizing stability and user experience before adding new features, we ensure a solid foundation for future development.
 Regular reviews and adjustments to this plan will be necessary as development progresses.

+## Parking Lot 📦 (Archived)
+> ⚠️ **Note**: All tasks from this section have been revised and migrated to Asana for active tracking.
+The content below is preserved for historical reference only.

+Items in this section were features or improvements that were identified but not initially prioritized in the main development roadmap.
+These have now been evaluated, refined, and moved to Asana for proper task management and tracking.

+**Migrated Features**:
+- Camera Controls Enhancement
+- User Feedback System Review
+- Scene Interpreter Enhancement
+- Feedback & Logging System
+- Model Thumbnails Feature

+For current task status and implementation details, please refer to Asana project board.

+---

+> 🔄 This document has been archived as task management has moved to Asana.
+Please refer to project documentation for current architectural decisions and implementation details.